-I write, edit, proofread and desktop-publish on: animal hospitals/veterinary practices, apartment living, artists, associations, business, communications, the decorative arts, diversity, editing & proofreading, eldercare, education, freelancing, gardening, healthcare/medicine/fitness, human resources, insurance, local history, marketing, nonprofits, networking, campus physical-plant management, marketing & PR, mobile electronics, real estate, regulatory issues, sculpture, technology, volunteering, websites, workplace safety, writing — and much more ...
+I write, edit, proofread and desktop-publish on: animal hospitals/veterinary practices, apartment living, artists, associations, business, car tech, communications, the decorative arts, diversity, editing & proofreading, eldercare, education, freelancing, gardening, healthcare/medicine/fitness, human resources, insurance, local history, marketing, nonprofits, networking, campus physical-plant management, marketing & PR, mobile electronics, real estate, regulatory issues, sculpture, technology, volunteering, websites, workplace safety, writing — and much more ...

 for: associations, not-for-profit organizations, businesses, publications and websites ...

 at the: local, regional, national and international levels ...

 I also speak on freelancing, editing and proofreading basics, websites, newsletters, grammar, marketing, nonprofit management, and more!
 I love making presentations!
 If there are topics you would like me to present for your organization, just let me know at Ruth@writerruth.com or 585-248-8464.

-See Events for upcoming speeches in Rochester and Baltimore, and online.
+See Events for upcoming presentations in person and online.